Krillle/homebridge-signalk/README.md

 ### Optional parameters and their default values if omitted:
 `"name" : "NameOfVessel"`
 `"ssl": false` Set to `true` if Signal K server is awaiting connections via SSL
-`”accessRequest”: true` Set to `true` if Homebridge shall use Access Requests to request and be granted access to the Signal K server
+`”accessRequest”: true` Set to `true` to use Access Requests to request and be granted access to the Signal K server.
+To reset access request, set to `false` and restart Homebridge.

 `”securityToken”: “explicit.signalk.token.here”` Signal K server security token (token entered here overrides token from access requests)
 `"signalKInitializeDelay": "10000"` Delay before adding or removing devices to give Signal K time to build API tree (in milliseconds)